tlack/atree/README.md

 the parent column is probably easiest.
 Some systems uses `-1` to represent an empty node if you can spare the sign bit.

 ## Again, who cares?
+(Unfounded editorializing)

-I think this is the most elegant implementation of trees I've seen.
-Given the right vector operations library it's also by far the shortest, which means you can easily understand it, fix it.
+I think this is the most elegant implementation style of trees I've seen.

+Given the right vector operations library, it's by far the shortest, which means you can easily understand it, find bugs in it.

+Given the simplicity, it's easy to adapt for other usage scenarios.
+For instance, you could maintain a third index of keys to create low overhead sorted order for data.

+You can ignore the parent index vector and iterate quickly through the values if you are searching for something, which is like a deep map, for free.
+You can remap all parent-child relatioships in one go.
+You can build a serialized version instantly or transmit it over a network without iteration.
+It's GPU friendly.
+It's easy to use in an embedded context.
+It's secure because you can easily impose boundaries (by not allowing the vectors to grow beyond a certain size).

 Given common sense it's also the fastest.
+There's very little memory overhead, and in many cases, access will be linear.
+Intermediate values and recursion is minimized.
+Computers are great at handling ints cuz that's what the benchmarks do.

 Pointers are annoying anyway.